oz1ekd/DV4MF2-language-support/README.md

 This is necessary to support other formatting options, like date and time format for the logfiles when changing the language.
 The number of direct supported languages is limited to 20 and will be follow the countries with the most DMR-Repeaters.

-There are currently two exceptions from this standard, to be compatible with V2.0.0.10 and avoid too much different files for one language:
+Before V2.0.0.12 there were two exceptions from standard, to be compatible with earlier versions and avoid too much different files for one language:
 - en-EN - being used for en-US and en-GB
 - no-NO - being used for nb-NO and ny-NO